inf112-v19/g4_team1/Deliverables/Mandatory2.md

 ##### Not so good:
 - graphics did not work that well and require a little bit more time to understand how things work
-- a bit of confusion of which task people where working on, should be more specific about which task you are working on
+- a bit of confusion of which task people were working on, should be more specific about which task you are working on
 - use slack more frequent (tools)
 - focus more on tests
 - steep learning curve